I'd Rather Eat Glass

-I'd Rather Eat Glass is the debut studio album by American actress, model and singer Bijou Phillips, released on May 11, 1999 by Almo Sounds.
+I'd Rather Eat Glass is the only studio album by American actress, model and singer Bijou Phillips, released on May 11, 1999, by Almo Sounds.
 It also remains her only full-length music release to date.
 The album's title refers to her past as a fashion model, saying she would "rather eat glass" than go back to modeling.
 Produced by Jerry Harrison, I'd Rather Eat Glass is an alternative pop rock album with post-grunge, folk and trip hop elements.
 Phillips collaborated with a number of artists when writing songs for the album, including Eric Bazilian, Greg Wells, Dave Bassett, Howard Jones, and Jill Cunniff.

 Upon its release, I'd Rather Eat Glass received mixed reviews from music critics, mostly criticising the work for being immature.
 Her musical style has been compared to Natalie Imbruglia or Kay Hanley of Letters to Cleo.

 "When I Hated Him (Don't Tell Me)" was released as the lead single from the album.
 Directed by Lori Hoeft, the music video was shot in a trailer park where Phillips portrays a stripper who caught her boyfriend cheating on her.
 "Hawaii" was released as a promotional single.
 The song "Polite" was featured on the soundtrack to the film I Still Know What You Did Last Summer (1998).